Overview

 Begin pilgrimage walk from Ferrol to Neda

-Along the way we will visit and learn about the important pilgrimage sights.
-Today's walk is approximately 9 miles.
+Along the way, visit and learn about important pilgrimage sites while experiencing the route on foot.
+Today’s walk covers approximately 9 miles.

 Meet coach in Neda and transfer to Pontedeume area